20 Tips For Growing Your Dental Practice In 2021

 - Purchase Decision – Patient takes action by calling, emailing, requesting appointment, or booking online

 - Post-Purchase Evaluation – Patient reflects on their decision and writes a review

 So when a patient is on your website in stage number 3, you want to do everything you can to get them to take action and move on to stage 4.
 On websites that we build for our clients, we typically have 4 different call-to-actions that will help boost conversions.
-These 4 call-to-actions include: phone number on every page and in the header (duh), online appointment bookings via Connect the Doc’s calendar widget, live website chat, and a contact form where prospective patients can submit a request.
+These 4 call-to-actions include: phone number on every page and in the header, online appointment bookings via Connect the Doc’s calendar widget, live website chat, and a contact form where prospective patients can submit a request.
 If your website is awesome and has strong call-to-actions, you’ll get more online conversions and subsequently more new patients.

 16. Install Google Analytics & Set Up Conversion Funnels

 This is a bit more technical and you’ll have to get your webmaster involved.
 Basically you should know exactly what is happening on your website, which pages are converting the highest, and which pages result in prospective patients leaving the website.
-What would it tell you if 90% of people who went to a “Testimonials” tab on your website ended up leaving your website?
-To me, that means that the testimonials are not strong enough, not recent enough or there are not enough of them.
+What would it tell you if 90% of people who went to a testimonials or reviews tab on your website ended up leaving your website?
+To us, that means that the testimonials are not strong enough, not recent enough or there are not enough of them.
 Install Google analytics on your site if you don’t already have it and track the behaviour of your website visitors.

 17. Clean up Your Directory Listings